GioBonvi/Frog-Problem/README.md

 # Frog Problem

-This is a quick and dirty MATLAB/Octave script to solve [The Frog Problem](https://www.youtube.com/watch?v=X3HDnrehyDM&t=0s).
+This is a bunch of scripts I wrote to solve [The Frog Problem](https://www.youtube.com/watch?v=X3HDnrehyDM&t=0s).

+I wrote a recursive function in MATLAB and a non-recursive class in Java.

 ## Approach adopted